nasthia861/nasthia-villavicencio.github.io/README.md

 # Portfolio Project
 - Complete todos 1-5

-# how to run git command
+# How to run git commands
 1) In terminal, type => git add -A
+2) In terminal, type => git commit -m "describe your work"
+3) In terminal, type => git push